DIBS-Payment-Services/PrestaShop_1.5-1.6_easy/README.md

 # PrestaShop 1.5/1.6 Module for Easy Checkout #

-This is PrestaShop 1.5/1.6 module for DIBS Easy Checkout, for more information see the following.
+This is PrestaShop 1.5/1.6 module for Easy Checkout, for more information see the following.

 If you have any issues please contact us [here](http://www.dibspayment.com/customer_support).